sajibsrs/notes-on-dsa/algorithms/sorting/bubble-sort.md

         done = True

         for i in range(upper_bound):
+            # compare current index with its next index
             if array[i] > array[i+1]:
+                # if current index is greater swap position
                 array[i], array[i+1] = array[i+1], array[i]
+                # we are not done yet
                 done = False
+        # after one iteration the largest item will go to the
+        # last position and we'll exclude it every time
         upper_bound -= 1

     return array